Start Learning Free

 Part One: The Real Value

-The first bucket is the easy one.
+The first part is the easy one.
 Real value is how much the option is already worth right now, if you used it this second.
 (Quick definition: the proper name for this is intrinsic value, and it gets its own lesson next.)

 Go back to the strike menu from Lesson 6.
 Apple is at $200.